 John acts for plaintiffs in serious injury matters, including for persons with traumatic brain injuries, and orthopedic, paraplegia, and quadriplegia injuries.
 His previous career, combined with his legal experience, enable him to provide sound counsel in personal injury related matters.
 John understands the physiological nature of injuries, and the associated health and emotional repercussions.

-As a lawyer in the Personal Injury Practice Group, John ensures that the firm remains active in supporting community charity organizations and programs, such as the Prevention of Alcohol Related Trauma in Youth Program at the Ottawa General Hospital.
+As a lawyer in the Personal Injury Practice Group, John ensures that the firm remains active in supporting community charity organizations and programs, such as Brain Injury Awareness Day and the Ottawa Police Hoopstars.

 Recently, John was recognized by his peers in the legal community for his work in personal injury law and listed in the 2019-2021 editions of The Best Lawyers in Canada.

 John has defended engineers, home inspectors, teachers, and lawyers.
 He also has commercial litigation experience arising from newly constructed buildings and homes.
 He has acted in matters dealing with water infiltration, sewer backup claims, and other municipal liability claims.
 John is persistent, practical, and always straightforward about what legal issues clients need to face.

-Outside of work, his passions are spending time with his family, motorcycle riding, horse-back riding, and sailing.
+Outside of work, his passions are spending time with his family, motorcycle riding, road bicycling, and sailing.